Darxo/Hardened/README.md

 - **Strength in Numbers** now grants +2 Resolve for every adjacent ally (down from +5)
 - **Sweeping Strikes** is completely reworked.
 It now grants +5 Melee Defense for every adjacent enemy until the start of your next turn the first time you use a melee attack skill on an adjacent enemy.
 It still requires a two-handed weapon
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile
 - **Sword Mastery** now makes skills cost 20% less Fatigue (down from 25%).
 It no longer grants **Passing Step** and it no longer increases the HitChance with **Riposte**.
-It now causes your attacks against enemies whose turn has already started to lower their Initaitive by a stacking 15% (up to a maximum of 90%) until the start of their next turn
+It now causes your attacks against enemies whose turn has already started to lower their Initiative by a stacking 15% (up to a maximum of 90%) until the start of their next turn
 - **Target Practice** has been completely reworked.
 It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
 - **Tempo** is completely reworked.
 It grants 10% more Initiative until the start of your next turn whenever you move a tile during your turn.
 It also grants **Passing Step**
 - **Through the Gaps** is completely reworked.
 It causes your piercing spear attacks to always target the body part with the lowest total armor but no longer deal critical damage on a hit to the head